European maritime exploration of Australia: 18th century

-Cook's first expedition carried botanist Joseph Banks, for whom a great many Australian geographical features and the plant genus Banksia and a number of plant species, e.g. Grevillea banksii, were named.
-The reports of Cook and Banks in conjunction with the loss of England's penal colonies in America after they gained independence and growing concern over French activity in the Pacific, encouraged the foundation by the British of a colony at Botany Bay.
-The First Fleet led by Captain Arthur Phillip left England on 13 May 1787 to found a penal colony in Australia.
+Cook's first expedition carried botanist Joseph Banks, for whom many Australian geographical features were named, as well as the plant genus Banksia and a number of plant species (e.g., Grevillea banksii).
+The reports of Cook and Banks – in conjunction with the loss of England's penal colonies in America after they gained independence, as well as growing concern over French activity in the Pacific – encouraged the British to found a colony at Botany Bay.
+The First Fleet, led by Captain Arthur Phillip, left England on 13 May 1787 to found a penal colony in Australia.
 It reached Botany Bay in mid-January 1788.
-Phillip had decided to move the settlement to Sydney Cove in Port Jackson, but the British ships were unable to leave Botany Bay until 26 January because of a tremendous gale.
+Phillip had decided to move the settlement to Sydney Cove in Port Jackson, but the British ships were unable to leave Botany Bay until 26 January because of a severe gale.

-Just as he was attempting to move the colony, on 24 January 1788 Jean-François de Galaup, comte de Lapérouse arrived off Botany Bay.
-(Note: See extract from La Perouse's journal published in 1799.)
-The French expedition consisted of two ships led by La Pérouse, the Astrolabe and the Boussole, which were on the latest leg of a three-year voyage that had taken them from Brest, around Cape Horn, up the coast from Chile to California, north-west to Kamchatka, south-east to Easter Island, north-west to Macao, and on to the Philippines, the Friendly Isles, Hawaii and Norfolk Island.
-The gale also prevented La Pérouse's ships from entering Botany Bay.
-Though amicably received, the French expedition was a troublesome matter for the British, as it showed the interest of France in the new land.
+Just as Phillip was attempting to move the colony, Jean-François de Galaup, comte de Lapérouse, arrived off Botany Bay on 24 January 1788.
+(Note: See extract from La Pérouse's journal published in 1799.)
+The French expedition consisted of two ships led by La Pérouse – the Astrolabe and the Boussole – which were on the latest leg of a three-year voyage.
+This had taken them from Brest, around Cape Horn, up the coast from Chile to California, north-west to Kamchatka, south-east to Easter Island, north-west to Macao, and on to the Philippines, the Friendly Isles, Hawaii and Norfolk Island.
+As with the British ships, the gale also prevented La Pérouse's ships from entering Botany Bay.
+Though amicably received, the French expedition was a troublesome matter for the British, as it demonstrated France's interest in this continent.
 To preempt a French claim to Norfolk Island, Phillip ordered Lieutenant Philip Gidley King to lead a party of 15 convicts and seven free men to take control of Norfolk Island.
 They arrived on 6 March 1788, while La Pérouse was still in Sydney.